 Skip to Content

-Quick and Easy Canned Black Bean Soup
+Canned Black Bean Soup (Quick and Easy Recipe)

 A bowl of canned black bean soup garnished with avocado, onion, fresh cilantro and lime juice.

-• It’s great for meal-prep.
+• It’s quick, easy to make, and great for meal prep.

 Black bean soup in a pot garnished with fresh cilantro.
 Top view.

-How to Prep Canned Black Beans for Cooking
+How to Prep Canned Black Beans

 To use canned black beans to make soup, they should be rinsed and drained first.

-This helps to further reduce the sodium content of canned beans because a lot of salt is concentrated in the can liquid.
+This helps to reduce the sodium content of canned beans because a lot of salt is concentrated in the can liquid.

 Here is how to prep the beans: